linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Valuation Models Routledge.md

 Value_{0} = \sum_{t=1}^{\infty} \frac{d_{t} - Cov\left(d_{t}, Y_{t}\right)}{R_{Ft}^{t}} \tag{1a}
 $$

 where $R_{Ft}$ is the term structure of (one plus) the spot riskless interest rates for all t, $Y_{t}$ is a random variable common to all assets, and the covariance term that discounts for risk is the covariance of dividends with this random variable.
 All valuation models below can accommodate this modification.
 However, the $Y_{t}$ variable is unidentified—it is a mathematical construct whose existence is implied by the no-arbitrage assumption but with no economic content (without further restrictions)—so the model is difficult to apply in practice.
 Accordingly, we maintain the constant discount rate assumption with the model (1) that is so familiar in texts and in practice.
-In should be recognized, however, that working with a constant discount rate is inconsistent with no-arbitrage valuation (though, as we will see, this is not at the top of the investor's problem with valuation models).
+It should be recognized, however, that working with a constant discount rate is inconsistent with no-arbitrage valuation (though, as we will see, this is not at the top of the investor's problem with valuation models).
 Christensen and Feltham (2009) lay out models along the lines of the more general model (1a) and Nekrasov and Shroff (2009) and Bach and Christensen (2013) attempt to bring empirical content to them.

 While model (1) with its generalization in (1a) is theoretically correct under the no-arbitrage assumption underlying the theory of modern finance, it runs into a practical problem that ties back to another foundational proposition in the theory.
 The practical problem arises from the infinite summation in the model: the investor has to forecast dividends "to infinity" and this is not practical.
 He or she requires a model where forecasting for a finite period gives a reasonable handle on the value, the shorter the better.
 For a company that does not pay dividends, this problem is acute.
 The theoretical problem is the Miller and Modigliani (1958) dividend irrelevance proposition, also based on no-arbitrage (and some additional assumptions).
 This says that, even if a firm pays dividends, dividend payout up to the liquidating dividend is irrelevant to value—and going concerns are not expected to liquidate.
 To see this, restate the DDM for a finite-horizon forecast to year  $T$ ,